Pius Olakunle Osunyikanmi

-Pius Olakunle Osunyikanmi is the current director general of Directorate of Technical Aid Corps of Nigeria, since August 15, 2013.
+Pius Olakunle Osunyikanmi is a former Director General of Nigerian Technical Aid Corps (also known as Directorate of Technical Aid Corps), from August 15, 2013 to August 22, 2023.

 He was first appointed by President Goodluck Ebele Jonathan in 2013 and re-appointed by President Muhammadu Buhari in 2018.

 Technical Aid Corps is a Nigerian federal government agency responsible for the sharing of Nigeria's know-how and expertise with other African, Caribbean and Pacific countries (ACP).

 Early life and education

 Pius Osunyikanmi was born on 3 August 1971, to the family of Pa Christopher Kehinde Osunyikanmi and Madam Esther Osunyikanmi in Ile Oluji, Ondo State.

 He graduated from Orere Grammar School, Ile Oluji, Ondo State in 1989.
 He went on to Ondo State University, now Ekiti State University, obtaining a Bachelor of Science degree in Political Science in 1997.